Ralph Burns: Career

-Personal life
+Personal life and death

-Burns carefully hid his homosexuality throughout his life.
-In 2001, Burns died from complications of a recent stroke and pneumonia in Los Angeles, California, and was buried on April 13, 2002, in Newton.
+Burns was gay, and carefully hid his homosexuality throughout his life.

+On November 21, 2001, Burns died from complications of a recent stroke and pneumonia.
+He was 79 years old.

+Burns was buried on April 13, 2002, in his hometown of Newton.
 He was survived by one sister, Nancy Lane (Burns), and three brothers, Leo, Joe, and Gael.